 The Göteborg International Organ Academy spotlights the remarkable organ landscape of the city of Göteborg with concerts and lectures by leading organists from around the world.
 The Göteborg International Organ Festival and The Göteborg Youth Organ Festival are cross-cultural platforms for early and new music, with the goal of being a sought after entrance to a world of tactile passion and new sounds.

-In presenting the Göteborg Organ Festival 2018 GIOA wants to broaden and deepen public interest in the organ art by further developing ways of meeting our audiences, offering programs where new artistic expressions can meet new audiences, this year with a particular focus on creating opportunities for children and young people to pleasurably explore new worlds together.
+In presenting the 2019 Göteborg Organ Festival GIOA wants to broaden and deepen public interest in the organ art by further developing ways of meeting our audiences, offering programs where new artistic expressions can meet new audiences and we continually strive to focus on creating opportunities for children and young people to pleasurably explore new worlds together.

-The Göteborg Organ Festival 2018 is organized by the Association of the Göteborg International Organ Academy in cooperation with the Academy of of Music and Drama, University of Gothenburg, the Church of Sweden, the City Library of Gothenburg, the Gothenburg Symphony, Göteborg Baroque, Gageego!, ilDance and others, and with support from the City of Gothenburg, West Sweden, Musikverket and Statens Kulturråd, sponsors and various foundations.
+The Göteborg Organ Festival 2019 is organized by the Göteborg International Organ Academy Association in cooperation with the Academy of of Music and Drama, University of Gothenburg, the Church of Sweden, the City Library of Gothenburg, the Gothenburg Symphony, Göteborg Baroque, Gageego!, ilDance and others, and with support from the City of Gothenburg, West Sweden, Musikverket and Statens Kulturråd, sponsors and various foundations.

 The Academy was created in 1994 to provide a meeting place for everyone interested in the art of the organ, enabling them to share and collect new knowledge, to find artistic inspiration and to enjoy great performances on the numerous top-quality instruments in Göteborg.
 The Academy is unique in bringing together students, teachers, instrument builders, scholars, performers and friends of the organ art, offering an international forum for dialogue and discussion within an inspiring and exciting Scandinavian environment.